tobyhs/enhanced_pull_request/README.md

   comment header)
 * See the diff of one file in one window as opposed to all changes in one window ("One-File Diff" link below the tab bar)
+* Give approval comments (like "lgtm") a green background

 # Development